Jonesyme/niu-bms-readout/README.md

 ---
 ### Works with 48V and 60V Niu Batteries associated with N1S and other Niu bikes
   A simple python script to read data from a NIU BMS battery pack. <br />
-  Provides equivelent BMS diagnostic functionality the official Niu H1 diagnostic tool.
+  Provides equivelent BMS diagnostic functionality as the official H1 diagnostic tool from Niu.

-### Communication protocol:
+### Communication Protocol:
 * RS-485 @ 9600 8E1

 ### Hardware Requirements: